 Now 13, Fernandez is accused of murder and sexual abuse.
 He’s been charged as an adult and is the youngest inmate awaiting trial in Duval County.

 If convicted of first-degree murder, Fernandez could face a life sentence, but there are complications.
 The U.S. Supreme Court ruled this summer that it is unconstitutional for juvenile offenders to get mandatory life sentences without parole.
-Because of that, Fernandez' defense attorneys said they can't advise their client what kind of sentence he could face.
+Because of that, Fernandez’s defense attorneys said they can’t advise their client on what kind of sentence he could face.
 Another complication involves whether Fernandez understood his rights during police interrogations.

 “What would be a fair disposition?
 I don’t suspect this case is going to end anytime soon,” said Richard Kuritz, a former Jacksonville prosecutor who is now a defense attorney who has been following the case closely.

 Some believe local State Attorney Angela Corey made a mistake by deciding to try Fernandez as an adult.

 “He should be rehabilitated and have a second chance at life,” said Carol Torres, 51.
 Her grandson attended school with Fernandez and she has created a Facebook page to support him.

 In other states, children accused of violent crimes are often charged or convicted as juveniles.
 In 2011, a Colorado boy pleaded guilty to killing his two parents when he was 12; he was given a seven-year sentence in a juvenile facility and three years parole.
 A Pennsylvania boy accused of killing his father’s pregnant fiance and her unborn child when he was 11 was sent this year to an undisclosed juvenile facility where he could remain in state custody until his 21st birthday.

 The Justice Department said that 29 children under age 14 committed homicides around the country in 2010, the most recent year for which the statistics were available